cuong-ts/docs/content/docs/about-me/_index.md

 # About me

 **Cuong Nguyen Duc**
-Sr. DevOps Engineer
+SRE | DevOps Engineer
 HCMC, Vietnam
 LinkedIn:[ **https://www.linkedin.com/in/ndcuong**](https://www.linkedin.com/in/ndcuong)

 ### About me

-Sr. DevOps Engineer with 4+ years working in a variety of environment, from mixed physical, virtual environment moving to cloud.
+SRE | DevOps Engineer with 5+ years working in a variety of environment, from mixed physical, virtual environment moving to cloud.

-Currently working at [http://scs71.com/](http://scs71.com/) - SCS aspires to develop the best and most effective solutions in the Shipping & Logistics industries.

 * Enable CI/CD pipeline using Devops toolchain to speed up software development cycle
 * Ensure infrastructure/application performance and stability by apply proactively monitoring and alert.